 The United States has been ravaged by its share of natural disasters that have resulted in an exorbitant loss of property and tragic loss of life as well as injuries.
 The disasters have been a result of natural causes such as hurricanes, earthquakes, and flooding, while human actions, including terrorism, have also contributed to these disasters.
-Some of the worst disasters in the history of the United States are listed below.
+The worst natural disaster in US history was the 1900 Galveston Hurricane.
+Some of the other worst disasters in the history of the United States are listed below.

 Three Worst Disasters in US History